lilfelix/cellular_automata_viz_frontend/README.md

 ## Get started
+- Execute `npm i` to install project dependencies
+- Install [envoy proxy](https://www.envoyproxy.io/) to allow gRPC communication btw frontend and backend
+- Start an [envoy proxy](https://www.envoyproxy.io/) server from the root of this repo: `envoy -c $PWD/envoy.yaml`
+- Start automatic transpilation of .ts frontend changes: `npm run start`.
+Equivalent to `webpack --watch`
-- Open a browser and paste `/path/to/index.html`
+- Open a browser and paste `/path/to/index.html`, where `index.html` is at the root of this repo

+Now the frontend should be up!🚀 Navigation controls:

-- <Space> toggles freezing of GUI.
+- `<Space>` toggles freezing of GUI.
 Frozen mode allows using buttons like "Start", "Reset" etc
 - Use WASD + EQ controls to navigate in flight mode

 ### Generating rules